WHO AM I?

 My name is Matt Wade and I am the founder of Hidden NYC.
 I am an entrepreneur who has founded two technology companies focused on solving problems within the educational system.
 I am also a college professor, teaching senior level business and entrepreneurship to engineers.
 My success in all endeavors has stemmed from my passion, energy, and creativity, traits that have led me to craft a unique and fun food and history tour experience for you.

-My wife and I love to travel, but we have a different approach than most.
+We have a different approach than most when it comes to travel.
 Minimal sightseeing.
 We try to avoid the crowds and instead roam the local districts.
 We also love food!
 During our travels, what resonates the most are the people we meet while enjoying a good meal.
 Simply put, food brings people together.

 If we have to choose between touristy and real, we always choose real.
 Always.